Formal symplectic realizations: Introduction

 \section{Introduction}

 A symplectic realization of a Poisson manifold $(M,\pi)$ is a Poisson map from a symplectic manifold $(S,\omega)$ to $(M,\pi)$, which is also a surjective submersion.
-Symplectic realizations are very natural objects in poisson geometry from the point of view of integration and quantization theory of Poisson manifolds.
+Symplectic realizations are very natural objects in Poisson geometry from the point of view of integration and quantization theory of Poisson manifolds.

 Namely, following the standard ``quantization dictionary'' that associates a quantum algebra $\mathcal{A}_{\pi}$ of observables with a Poisson manifold $(M,\pi)$ (deformation quantization) and a Hilbert space $\mathcal{H}_{\omega}$ of states with a symplectic manifold $(S,\omega)$ (geometric quantization), a symplectic realization should quantize to a representation of $\mathcal{A}_{\pi}$ on $\mathcal{H}_{\omega}$, which is the object encoding the symmetries at the quantum level (see \cite{Xu}).
 From the perspective of global integration of Poisson manifolds, symplectic realizations naturally arise as source maps of symplectic groupoids $(S,\omega)\rightrightarrows(M,\pi)$, which are the objects that integrate Poisson manifolds.
 Symplectic realizations contain a lot of information about integrability.
 For instance, Crainic and Fernandes showed in \cite{CF2004} that a Poisson manifold is globally integrable if and only if it admits a complete symplectic realization.
-However, in the global integration case, the symplectic realization do not carry all the information about the integrating symplectic groupoid (some extra data is needed to define a global inverse map for instance).
+However, in the global integration case, the symplectic realization does not carry all the information about the integrating symplectic groupoid (some extra data is needed to define a global inverse map for instance).

-The situation is different for the local/formal integration of Poisson manifolds by local/formal symplectic groupoids.
-Recall that a local symplectic groupoid is, roughly, the structure obtained by restricting a global symplectic groupoid to a neighborhood of its unit space, while a formal symplectic groupoid is the structure obtained by taking $\infty$-jets of the symplectic groupoid structure maps (or their pullbacks as in \cite{Karabegov}) at the unit space.